 Click Authorize.

-To authenticate an end user with a service account’s credentials, make a Custom Authentication request.
-Pass the end user’s email_address
+To authenticate a user with a service account’s credentials, make a Custom Authentication request.
+Pass the user’s email_address

 , and include the service account’s credential_id